Intellisrc/groovy-extend/README.md

     implementation group: 'com.intellisrc', name: 'groovy-extend', version: 'VERSION' }
 ```
-In which `VERSION` is this package version, for example: `3.0.10.9`.
+In which `VERSION` is this package version, for example: `4.0.15.11`.
-The first 3 digits (3.0.10) are the recommended Groovy version (as is the version
+The first 3 numbers (4.0.15) are Groovy version used to compile this package.
-used to compile this package).
-You can use the groovy version that fits your needs,
+You can use the groovy version that fits your needs.
-currently supported: 2.5.x and 3.0.x branches.

 **NOTE**: Don't forget to add your groovy dependency.